greenelab/connectivity-search-manuscript/manuscript.md

 To improve the accuracy of DWPC _p_-values, we use fit a [gamma-hurdle distribution] to the null DWPCs.
 In rare cases, there are insufficient nonzero null DWPCs to fit the gamma portion of the null distribution.
-In these cases, we fallback to an empirical calculation as described in [Empirical DWPC p-values].
+In these cases, we fall back to an empirical calculation as described in [Empirical DWPC p-values].

 ### Enriched metapaths

 For each of the 2,205 metapaths in Hetionet v1.0 with length ≤ 3,
 we computed DWPCs for all node pairs and their corresponding null distributions, see [DWPC and null distribution computation].
-We store the most significant DWPCs as described in [Prioritizing enriched metapaths for database storage], which appear as the "precomputed" rows in the webapp metapath table (Figure {@fig:webapp}B & @fig:webapp-metapaths).
+We store the most significant DWPCs as described in [Prioritizing enriched metapaths for database storage], which appear as the "precomputed" rows in the webapp metapath table (Figures {@fig:webapp}B & @fig:webapp-metapaths).
 DWPCs that are not retained by the database can be regenerated on the fly.
 This design allows us to immediately provide users with the metapaths that are most enriched between two query nodes, while still allowing on-demand access to the full metrics for all metapaths with length ≤ 3.